Monrovia, Indiana: History

 Monrovia was laid out in 1834.
 The town's name is derived from Monroe Township, named for James Monroe.
 A post office has been in operation at Monrovia since 1834.

 The Lake Ditch Bridge was listed on the National Register of Historic Places in 2001.

-The town is the subject of the well-regarded Frederick Wiseman documentary, Monrovia, Indiana, released in October 2018.
+The town is the subject of the well-regarded Frederick Wiseman documentary Monrovia, Indiana, released in October 2018.

 Geography

 Monrovia is located in northern Morgan County at (39.579389, -86.480402).
 Indiana State Road 42 passes through the center of town as Main Street, while State Road 39 passes through the center on Chestnut Street.
-SR 42 leads northeast 6 mi to Mooresville and west 9 mi to Little Point, while SR 39 leads north 7 mi to Belleville and south 12 mi to Martinsville, the Monroe county seat.
+SR 42 leads northeast 6 mi to Mooresville and west 9 mi to Little Point, while SR 39 leads north 7 mi to Belleville and south 12 mi to Martinsville, the Morgan county seat.
 Interstate 70 passes 2 mi north of Monrovia, with access from Exit 59 at SR 39.
 Downtown Indianapolis is 24 mi to the northeast.

 According to the U.S. Census Bureau, Monrovia has a total area of 1.80 sqmi, of which 0.001 sqmi, or 0.06%, are water.
 The town sits on a low ridge which drains east toward Sycamore Creek and north toward McCracken Creek, both of which flow toward the White River; to the west the town drains toward Mill Creek, a tributary of the Eel River, which in turn flows to the White River.